koculu/ZoneTree/src/ZoneTree/docs/ZoneTree/guide/terminology.md

 In ZoneTree segments are individual groups of key-value pairs.
 Keys can be duplicated across segments.
 Hence the order of segments is important.
 A key lookup query must start from the mutable segment first.
 If the key is not found there, it continues in read-only segments in LIFO order.
 The final lookup happens in the disk segment.

-### Mutable Segment (SegmentZero)
+### Mutable Segment
 In ZoneTree there is only one segment that can accept new key-value pairs.
-It is called mutable segment or SegmentZero.
+It is an in-memory efficient B+Tree.
+When the mutable segment is filled, it is automatically moved to the read-only segment layer and a new empty mutable segment is created.

-### ReadOnlySegment
+### Read-Only Segment
 A read-only segment is an immutable group of key-value pairs that are kept in memory.
 When a mutable segment is filled, it is moved to the read-only segments group and another empty mutable segment is created to accept new modifications.
 There can be 0 or many read-only segments at a given time.